wyatt-johnson-git/ACSL/Secure Small Business Network/Policies/Email Policy V.1.3.edited.docx.md

 **Objective**

-This policy aims to define the company's rules regarding the appropriate use of emails.
+This policy aims to define the company\'s rules regarding the appropriate use of emails.

 **Scope**